doc22940/ramitsurana.github.io/content/home/skills.md

 weight = 30  # Order that this section will appear.

 title = "Skills"
-subtitle = "Learning New Skills Everyday"
+subtitle = "Some of my Skill Sets"

 # Showcase personal skills or business features.
 #